BehradSol/SparsePELS/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/59627073/81014376-bd110000-8e2a-11ea-91e4-e41cb0ac6543.jpg">
 </p>
 where e<sub>t</sub> shows the (external) stimuli vector corresponding to the t-th time sample.
-The goal is to find the corresponding sources' dynamic, i.e., *A_k (k=1,2,...,p), Q* given the indirect observations.
+The goal is to find the corresponding sources' dynamic, i.e., **A**<sub>k</sub> (k=1,2,...,p), B, and Q given the indirect observations.
 Although the observations are low-dinemsional compare to the sources, we sparsit enables to accurately estimate activity of sources.

 In this example, we assume that there are N<sub>y</sub>=5 observations, N<sub>x</sub>=10 sources, and T=200 time samples.
 The underlying source dynamic is considered as a vector auto-regressive process with 2 lags, i.e. VAR(2).
 There are 3 active sources with unknown indeces.